alibaba/GraphScope/docs/graphscope_positioning.md

 [GraphScope](./overview.md) is an open-source, cloud-native computing framework for a variety of graph workloads, including analytical processing, interactive querying and graph learning.
 But how does GraphScope stand our among a bunch of graph products that offer similar functionalities?
-In summarize,
+In summary,
 - If you are searching for a scalable system for graph analytical processing, GraphScope may be your best option, with the state-of-the-art performance and a range of SDKs and programming interfaces.
 - If you are searching for a graph database for graph queries, and performance and scalability are your primary concerns